cocos/cocos-docs/en/extension/install-and-share.md

 ## Project Packages

 Sometimes we only want the package loaded for specific project, in this case we can install package locally in `${your-project}/packages`.

+## Uninstall Package

+Just delete the package from above directories.